 Counseling often begins when distress has exceeded one’s capacity to cope.
 Concerns may include anxiety, depression, grief, lifestyle changes, skill-building for a better relationship with oneself or others, and reprocessing and integrating difficult or traumatic life experiences.
 Counseling is hard but good work; it can increase self-understanding and responsibility, resilience, freedom, relational harmony, life balance, peace and overall wellbeing.
 There are countless approaches to counseling and support groups can be helpful.
 A person may complete what they want to do in only a few sessions, or it can take much longer.
 Weekly sessions are often needed, at least in the beginning.
 As Barbara Brown Taylor puts it in her book, Learning to Walk in the Dark, “We go to counselors when we want help getting out of caves.
 We go to directors when we are ready to be led further in.” (p.
 129)

-An overlap is that counseling and direction involve a relationship of deepening trust, honesty, and care focused on the needs of the directee or client.
-Both require curiosity, truth-seeking, non-judgment, patience and grace.
+Areas of Overlap: Counseling and direction involve relationships of deepening trust, honesty, and care for the needs of the directee or client.
+Both require curiosity, truth-seeking, patience, and grace.
 A “good fit” results from agreement on the purpose and approach.

 Guidelines: Counseling and direction can be mutually enhancing but are different and should not be sought from the same person.
 Counseling may need to precede direction; a director may encourage taking certain issues to a therapist.
 Both practitioners need permission to consult with each other as needed.